Azure/GenAIOps/labs/evaluating.md

 3. Reflect on any low-scoring items—these indicate where your agent might need prompt tuning or more context data.

----

 ## Task 5: Review in Azure AI Studio

-1. In the Azure Portal, navigate to your AI Hub → your AI Foundry project.
+1. In the Azure Portal, navigate to your AI Foundry project.
 2. Select the **Evaluations** tab in AI Agent Service.
 3. Find the entry named “evaluate_contoso_similarity” (or the name you see in your script).
 4. Click the entry to explore: